 - Freeze the glasses for 10-20 minutes.

-- Add 1 cup of the ice cream to each glass.
-Slowly add the root beer, pouring at an angle.
+- Evenly divide the 2 cups vanilla ice cream to each glass.
+Slowly add the 2 root beers to both glasses, pouring at an angle.

 - If desired, place back into the freezer for 10 minutes.